-Public health organizations compile huge amounts of data and present that data both to their constituents, and to the government as part of mandated assessments.
-The aim is to make “data about how we live, work, and play” more accessible, especially to those who are not “data experts.”
+Public health organizations compile and present huge amounts of data to their constituents and to the government as part of mandated assessments.
+LiveStories aimed to make “data about how we live, work, and play” more accessible, especially to those who are not “data experts.”

 As the company's sole designer, I owned UX design, UX research, and UI design.
 Specifically, I:

 - owned user research, creating low-fidelity prototypes and getting direct feedback from customers,